AndyHudsonDev/CryptoUI/README.md

 * windows

-it need a backend program, code is here https://github.com/nickhuangxinyu/cryptobackend/edit/master/README.md you can just use mine(i have a server running the backend)
+it need a backend program, code is here https://github.com/nickhuangxinyu/cryptobackend/edit/master/README.md you can just use mine(i have a server running on the backend, it's a us server, so the ui maybe slow to update due to the bad network)

 ### run command:
 unzip the demo.rar,  double click trading-ui.exe, you will see the ui